All Products

 print(inference_spec.to_dict())

-If you have additional code or models that you want to prepare in the container of the inference service, you can use the pai.model.InferenceSpec.mount() method to mount an on-premises directory or an OSS path to the container of the online service.
+• If you want to add code or models to the container, you can call the pai.model.InferenceSpec.mount() method to mount an on-premises directory or an OSS path to the container.

-# Upload on-premises data to OSS and mount the OSS path to the /ml/tokenizers directory of the container.
+# Upload the on-premises data to OSS and mount the OSS path to the /ml/tokenizers directory in the container.

 inference_spec.mount("./bert_tokenizers/", "/ml/tokenizers/")

-# Mount the OSS path to the /ml/data directory of the container.
+# Mount the OSS path to the /ml/data directory in the container.

 inference_spec.mount("oss://<YourOssBucket>/path/to/data/", "/ml/data/")

-PAI provides images that can be used in model inference based on common frameworks, such as TensorFlow, PyTorch, and XGBoost.
-You can use these images to quickly create inference services.
-You can set image_scope to ImageScope.INFERENCE when you use the pai.image.list_images and pai.image.retrieve methods to obtain the image used for inference service, and then deploy the model by using the image.
+PAI provides multiple inference images based on common machine learning frameworks, such as TensorFlow, PyTorch, and XGBoost.
+You can set the image_scope parameter to ImageScope.INFERENCE in the pai.image.list_images and pai.image.retrieve methods to obtain the inference images.

 from pai.image import retrieve, ImageScope, list_images

-# Obtain all PyTorch images that can be used for inference services provided by PAI.
+# Obtain all PyTorch inference images provided by PAI.

 for image_info in list_images(framework_name="PyTorch", image_scope=ImageScope.INFERENCE):